numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - There are many ways to visualize a derivative
     - Derivatives are the key to solving integral questions: problems that require finding the area under a curve
     - Once we get the derivative, we can reverse-engineer the integral
     - The derivative of a function for the area under a graph gives us the function defining the graph itself.
-This is called the Fundamental Theorem of Calculus, which shows that derivatives and integrals are inverses of each other
+This is called the Fundamental Theorem of Calculus, which shows that derivatives and integrals are inverses of each other.

 ---